Azure/Industrial-IoT/docs/web-api/readme.md

    In case you run into issues please follow the steps [below](#troubleshooting-deployment-failures).

 1. Once the script completes successfully, select whether you want to save the `.env` file.
-You need the `.env` environment file if you want to connect to the cloud endpoint using tools such as the [Console](./tut-use-cli.md) or for debugging.
+You need the `.env` environment file if you want to connect to the cloud endpoint using the CLI tool or for debugging a locally running version of the web-api.

 ### Azure Active Directory application registrations